 12. Limitations of the BCIN

 While we are only discussing Architects vs. BCINs in the role of designing houses here, it should be noted that BCINs, even the most qualified and professional, have restrictions as to the type of buildings they can design.
 They cannot design a wide range of larger buildings, denoted by occupancy and/or construction type, and they cannot practice outside of the Province of Ontario.
-Even licensed professional engineers with a BCIN for small building designs, cannot undertake the scope of work mandated by law to be done by Architects.
+Even licensed professional engineers with a BCIN for small building designs, cannot undertake the scope of work mandated by law to be done by Architects as described in the Architects Act.
 They certainly cannot practice internationally.
 Architects, on the other hand, can design all classes of buildings without restriction, across all provinces and can also practice internationally.
 Never allow a BCIN to tell you they can undertake commercial projects, without doing your own due diligence.

 An architect’s fee is more than ‘cheap insurance’ that can result in a superior building, but is a prudent investment in a higher quality building by virtue of materials and specifications, and by adherence to a more rigorous project delivery method, more complete documentation, and better oversight.
 Rather than a BCIN helping to meet a builder’s vision of a profitable business model, hiring an Architect as your advocate can result in a durable, ecological, high performance and high quality building that meets your vision of home.
 Whether you hire an Architect or a Designer, check that they have current insurance, and a solid knowledge of actual construction.
 Call their references if you can – the experience of their past clients will speak volumes to how they have handled themselves from start to finish on a job.
 In the larger context, house by house, the work of architects and good residential designers can aspire to a well conceived neighbourhood, our society’s legacy of a quality built environment, and the inextricably related quality of our natural world.
 Further reading: